CAMeL-Lab/Gumar-Ngrams/README.md

 downloaded from.
 Duplicate entries for title-author pairs indicate that a document was split into multiple files.

+*\* Please note that some entries in [Gumar_Info.tsv](./Gumar_Info.tsv) containing double-quotes have been escaped.
+We recommend using a TSV reader (eg. Microsoft Excel, Apple Numbers, Google Docs, etc.) to parse these properly.*

 ## Citation

 Please use the following citation when referencing this resource: